karbenatek/openhsv/docs/source/userguide/3_First_acquisition.rst

 Follow these steps:

     #.
-Connect everything according to hardware_.
+Connect everything according to :ref:`hardware`.
     #.
-Ensure all software is installed according to software_.
+Ensure all software is installed according to :ref:`software`.
     #.
 Turn on computer, illumination, and camera.
     #.
 Open the OpenHSV software.
     #.
 Click on "Initialize camera".
 This opens a connection to the camera using the default settings.